grantzeng/back-in-blackout/journal.md

 ### Summary for today
 Reminder that the skill you're trying to learn is: ***how should you _modularise_ your code***.
 That's the problem that OOP is meant to be solving but to be frank all one actually has is one's wits.

+# 2024-12-12

+### 2:42pm

+Currently the network nodes have access to their local topology.
+Can we write a basic packet communication system?